oroinc/documentation/commerce/dev_guide/integration/index.rst

 | title         | A text representation of the resource. |
 +---------------+----------------------------------------+

 Example.
-Retrieve a text representation of the resource
+Retrieve a Text Representation of the Resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     **Request**